 Third stage of syphilis

-The third stage of syphilis (which may occur five to 20 years after the initial infection) can affect various organs, especially the brain and the heart.
+The third stage of syphilis (which may occur 10 to 30 years after the initial infection) can affect various organs, especially the brain and the heart.
 This stage occurs in about one third of untreated people.
 Severe brain or heart complications may occur during this stage.
 Syphilis is not infectious at this point, but is still treatable.

 Early congenital syphilis (up to two years of age) may include symptoms such as: